March 2026 - Food for the Brain

 What about APOE4?

-Celebrities like Liam Hemsworth have put the APOE4 gene on the map and into the public sphere and it is the strongest common genetic risk factor for late-onset Alzheimer’s.
+Celebrities like Chris Hemsworth have put the APOE4 gene on the map and into the public sphere and it is the strongest common genetic risk factor for late-onset Alzheimer’s.
 Having one copy increases risk; two copies increase it further [2].
 But it does not determine outcome, as many APOE4 carriers never develop dementia.
 Many people with Alzheimer’s do not carry APOE4.

 Genes influence vulnerability but they do not dictate your future.